Nellie Schroder

 Nellie Winifred Bernice Schroder (née Radford, 17 January 1903 - 10 June 1993) was a notable New Zealand teacher and community leader.
-She was born in Plumstead, Kent, England in 1903.
+She was born in Plumstead, Kent, England, in 1903.

-In the 1964 New Year Honours, Schroder was appointed a Member of the Order of the British Empire, for services to the community, especially in connection with the Women's Division of Federated Farmers.
+In 1953, Schroder was awarded the Queen Elizabeth II Coronation Medal.
+In the 1964 New Year Honours, she was appointed a Member of the Order of the British Empire, for services to the community, especially in connection with the Women's Division of Federated Farmers.